VakhoKontridze/VCore/Documentations/UIKit VIPER Architecture.md

 - Adding subviews to the view hierarchy
 - Setting up a layout
 - Reconfiguring self and subviews
+- Interacting with `Presenter` to notify that an event or an action has occurred.

 Responsibilities of the `ViewController` do not include:

-- Storing and managing data, as it's entirely taken by a `Presenter` or `Interactor`
+- Storing and managing data, as it's entirely taken by a `Presenter`

 #### Viewable